Moray Way 100 Relay

 Event overview

-The Moray Way Relay is a team relay covering approximately 100 mile around the Moray Way route.
-Teams may contain up to 4 runners (teams can have fewer members and those runners cover more legs).
+The Moray Way Relay is a team relay covering the full Moray Way route, a distance of 100 miles (approximately).
+Teams of up to four runners share the distance, and teams with fewer than four members may allocate more legs to each runner.
 Entry is limited to 30 teams.
-The event has a 24 hour cutoff and an early bird team entry fee of £150.
-Participants must be over 16.
+The race has a 24 hour cutoff and an early bird team entry price of £150.
+Entrants must be at least 16 years old.
+The organiser provides GPX files and maps for the full route.